 Recent Accounting Pronouncements Adopted

-See Note 1 to the condensed consolidated financial statements for recent accounting pronouncements adopted.
+See Note 1 to the condensed consolidated financial statements for recent.
+We did not adopt any new accounting pronouncements adopted during the three months ended March 31, 2024.

 Item 3.
 Quantitative and Qualitative Disclosures about Market Risk